 - Integrity and honesty: takes ownership of their role, producing both exceptional work and good conduct

-The role of leadership on employee effectiveness
+The role of leadership in driving employee effectiveness

 Role clarity plays a central role in employee effectiveness.
 Employees who have a clear understanding of their role know what their tasks should be, how to prioritize them, and how to perform in the optimal way.
 Leaders are responsible for providing role clarity through feedback and goal setting to enable employees to take ownership and find ways to achieve their goals.